 People get defensive when they receive negative feedback.
 It’s hard not to.
 Everyone wants to be seen as competent, and when we receive negative feedback, our competence is called into question.
 So we react.

-There are several things you can do to reduce others’ defensiveness – ensure you have trusting relationship and thus have earned the right to give feedback, watch your words, deliver feedback in a private setting, etc. But for today, I’m going to focus on getting a second opinion.
+There are several things you can do to reduce others’ defensiveness – ensure you have a trusting relationship and thus have earned the right to give feedback, watch your words, deliver feedback in a private setting, etc. But for today, I’m going to focus on getting a second opinion.

 If you want people to be more receptive to your feedback, consider encouraging them to get a second, third, or fourth opinion.
-I’m a fan of casual 360 degree feedback – when we ask for feedback from people we work with both inside and possibly outside the organization.
-Think of 360 degree feedback like an orange, it’s all the way around, like a sphere.
-When you get 360 degree feedback, you gather input from all the different types of people you interact with, thus getting a more comprehensive and accurate picture of performance.
-There are different types of 360 degree feedback.
-360 degree feedback ranges from the formal – an online, anonymous survey (I’m not a fan) – to casual conversations (which I recommend).
-In this instance I’m suggesting something I call The Core Team.
+I’m a fan of casual 360-degree feedback – when we ask for feedback from people we work with both inside and possibly outside the organization.
+Think of 360-degree feedback like an orange, it’s all the way around, like a sphere.
+When you get 360-degree feedback, you gather input from all the different types of people you interact with, thus getting a more comprehensive and accurate picture of performance.
+There are different types of 360-degree feedback.
+360-degree feedback ranges from the formal – an online, anonymous survey (I’m not a fan) – to casual conversations (which I recommend).
+In this instance, I’m suggesting something I call The Core Team.

 I suggest everyone has a Core Team of about five people who love you, know you well, and have your back.
 Most important is that you trust these people.
-You Core Team may be personal or professional relationships, or a mixture of both.
+Your Core Team may be personal or professional relationships or a mixture of both.
 You may have worked with Core Team members or not.
 What all Core Team members have in common is that they know you well, want what’s best for you, and will tell you the truth when asked.